Important safety information for Apple TV

 Refer all servicing to qualified service personnel.
-Servicing is required when Apple TV has been damaged in any way, such as when the power lead or plug is damaged, liquid has been spilled or objects have fallen into Apple TV, or Apple TV has been exposed to rain or moisture, does not operate normally or has been dropped.
+Servicing is required when Apple TV has been damaged in any way, such as when the power cord or plug is damaged, liquid has been spilled or objects have fallen into Apple TV, or Apple TV has been exposed to rain or moisture, does not operate normally, or has been dropped.

 Battery and charging.
-Don’t attempt to replace the Siri Remote battery yourself — you may damage the battery, which could cause overheating, fire and injury.
-The lithium-ion battery in the Siri Remote should be serviced or recycled by Apple or an authorised service provider, and must be recycled or disposed of separately from household waste.
+Don’t attempt to replace the Siri Remote battery yourself—you may damage the battery, which could cause overheating, fire, and injury.
+The lithium-ion battery in the Siri Remote should be serviced or recycled by Apple or an authorized service provider, and must be recycled or disposed of separately from household waste.
 Dispose of batteries according to your local environmental laws and guidelines.

-For information about Apple lithium-ion batteries and battery service and recycling, go to apple.com/uk/batteries/service-and-recycling.
+For information about Apple lithium-ion batteries and battery service and recycling, go to apple.com/batteries/service-and-recycling.
 For information about charging, see “Charging the Siri Remote” below.

 Repairing.
 Do not make repairs yourself.
-You can find more information about getting service at support.apple.com/en-gb/apple-tv/repair/service.
+You can find more information about getting service at support.apple.com/apple-tv/repair/service.